Lauda logo on a sign at Stuttgart-Echterdingen Airport (Photo: Jan Gruber).

 It is precisely this professional group that does not want to put up with the approach of the Austrian company.
 Numerous German Lauda pilots definitely have previous experience with airline insolvencies, as many previously flew with Air Berlin, Niki, Germania or Small Planet Germany.
 Several pilots announced that if their salaries were not paid, they wanted to file a criminal complaint against the managing directors on suspicion of bankruptcy deferral and because they would also be forced to file for bankruptcy against the company.
 The hope lies in a so-called hard letter of comfort that was given by Ryanair Holdings PLC for its subsidiary Laudamotion GmbH.
 Of course, it remains to be seen whether these announcements will actually be implemented.
 The Air Berlin case showed that "hard letters of comfort" in the worst case may not be worth the paper on which they are printed.
 Etihad simply did not pay and insolvency administrator Lucas Flöther has so far not been able to persuade the state carrier of Abu Dhabi to pay through his damage claim.

-Lauda boss Andreas Gruber hopes that “it can be paid out as quickly as possible”
+Lauda boss Andreas Gruber hopes that “payments can be made as quickly as possible”

 In an interview conducted on Thursday by Aviation.Direct with Lauda Managing Director Andreas Gruber, the following question dealt with the situation in Germany: